 Sansaire launched a Kickstarter campaign for its new sous vide cooker, the Sansaire Delta.
 Unlike most of the cookers we’ve tested in the recent past, this one isn’t tubular; instead, to our eyes, it looks like a giant Fitbit One.
 Standing 9 inches tall, it straddles both sides of the cooking vessel.
 A digital display is on the face, and you can set the time and temperature on the unit itself or via a companion app.
 The Sansaire Delta isn’t expected to ship until April 2017 (with a 220 V international version following in June), and we generally don’t recommend backing crowdfunding projects for hardware.
 We will be testing the Delta when it becomes available.

 The Mellow looks like an attempt to combine smart appliances with sous vide and has a few other neat features.
-Controlled by your smartphone (and smartphone only), it’ll actually chill the water to keep food safely refrigerated until the ideal time to bring it to a cooking temperature so that it’s perfectly done at exactly the time you want it.
-The problem with this is that it means the food will spend longer in the potentially dangerous temperature where bacteria can rapidly grow.
-When you take something from fridge to hot water, that period is minimized—but by having the product in the water as it slowly comes to temp, you’ll spend a long time in that danger zone.
-And the Mellow is supposed to ship in early 2017 (after missing its original summer 2015 launch date, and several thereafter) according to the last update, but is available for $400 as a pre-order; it will be $600 when it finally ships.
+Controlled by your smartphone (and smartphone only), this device will chill the water to keep food safely refrigerated until the ideal time to bring it to a cooking temperature, so the food is perfectly done at exactly the time you want it.
+The problem with this process is that keeping the food in the water as it slowly comes to temp means that the food will spend more time in the potentially dangerous temperature range where bacteria can rapidly grow.
+When you take something directly from the fridge to hot water, in contrast, you minimize that period.
+Another concern: According to the most recent update, the Mellow is supposed to ship in early 2017 (after missing its original summer 2015 launch date, and several thereafter) and is available for $400 as a preorder, but it will be $600 when it finally ships.
 That’s a pretty steep price.